cloudera-cemea/CML_vHoL/README.md

 └── requirements.txt
 ```

-By following the notebooks, scripts, and documentation in the `code` directory, you will understand how to perform similar classification tasks on CML, as well as how to use the platform's major features to your advantage.
+By following the notebooks, scripts, and documentation in the `code` directory, you will understand how to perform similar classification tasks on Cloudera AI, as well as how to use the platform's major features to your advantage.
 These features include:

 - Data ingestion and manipulation with Spark
 - Streamlined model development and experimentation